pwndrer4/mynewblog/page/4about.md

 {:toc}

-`Wonderseen`, senior student in Xiamen University.
+`Wonderseen`, a graduate student of Xiamen University.
+Interested in ComputerVision & MachineLearning.
+Now I am working on multimodal-learning, mainly on commonsense reasoning.

-This is a link to [my Personal profile](https://github.com/wonderseen/wonderseen.github.io/blob/master/CV-wonderseen.pdf).
+This is a link to [my Personal profile](https://github.com/wonderseen/wonderseen.github.io/blob/master/CV-wonderseen.pdf)(2018.12).

 ## Research Field